MicrosoftDocs/azure-dev-docs/articles/python/quickstart-python-web-azd-templates.md

 ## Troubleshooting

-If you see errors during `azd up`, try the following:
+If you see errors during `azd up`, try the following steps:

 - Run `azd down` to remove any resources that may have been created.
 Alternatively, you can delete the resource group that was created in the Azure Portal.
 - Delete the *azdtest* folder on your local computer.